 - rural inequality, rural energy transition, rural Gemeinschaft

 - qualitative & ethnographic fieldwork

 - computational social science (machine learning and network science)

 Recent usage of research by group of U.S. Senators on the floor of Congress

-Recent piece in Nature Climate Change on echo-chambers and false certainty
+Piece in Nature Climate Change (“Echo chambers and false certainty”)

 Recent media coverage of research (selected):